2023 Best Child Development & Psychology Schools in California

 Full Child Development & Psychology at Stanford University Report

 You’ll join some of the best and brightest minds around you if you attend The Chicago School of Professional Psychology at Los Angeles.
 The school came in at #2 on this year’s Best Child Development & Psychology Schools in California list.
-Located in the city of Los Angeles, The Chicago School Los Angeles Campus is a private not-for-profit college with a small student population.
+Located in the large city of Los Angeles, The Chicago School Los Angeles Campus is a private not-for-profit school with a small student population.

 Full Child Development & Psychology at Brandman University Report